Asgaros/certified-aws-solutions-architect-professional/02-identity/control-tower.md

     - Elective
 - Guardrails function in two different ways:
     - Preventive: stop us from doing things
-        - They are implement using SCPs
+        - They are implemented using SCPs
         - They are enforced or not enabled
         - Example: allow or deny regions; disallow bucket policy changes in the Org
     - Detective: compliance check